SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 130. Click on 'View Results'
 <br>![](/exercises/ex2/images/DataPrep_RuleBookResults_02_1new10.png)

-131. Click 'Yes' to view the updated Rule Results
+131. If you get a popup to confirm the updated Rule Results, click 'Yes'
 <br>![](/exercises/ex2/images/DataPrep_RuleBookResults_02_2new10.png)

 132. Notice your quality has improved from your Data Preparation